svenriebedell/DellConfigHub/README.md

 Support Dell Client Management Software:
 - Dell Client BIOS Settings by WMI
 - Dell Command | Update Classic and Universal App
-- Dell Optimizer 4.x and newer
+- Dell Optimizer 4.x and newer / Dell Power Manager over Dell Optimizer
 - Dell Display Manager 2.x and newer

 The script must be executed on the client machines.
 Exemplarily in this text I do this with Intune, it also works with other solutions.